docusign/code-examples-csharp/README.md

 ### GitHub repo: [code-examples-csharp](./README.md)

 This GitHub repo includes code examples for the DocuSign eSignature REST API, Rooms API, Click API, and Monitor API.
-To switch between API code examples, in the appsettings.json file, change the `ExamplesAPI` setting from `ESignature` to `Rooms`, `Click`, or `Monitor`.
+To switch between API code examples, in the appsettings.json file, change the `ExamplesAPI` setting from `ESignature` to `Rooms`, `Click`, `Monitor`, or `Admin`.

 ## Introduction